underyx/TheMajorNews/README.md

 another thing this awesome guy, [Darius Kazemi](http://tinysubversions.com/) made; this was [@TwoHeadlines](https://twitter.com/TwoHeadlines).
-After having a good chuckle or two at a few of the bot's tweets, I had this idea to run a tweet or two through this other great site I randomly found years ago, [translationparty.com](http://translationparty.com).
+After having a good chuckle or two at a few of the bot's tweets, I had this idea to run a bunch of tweets through this other great site I randomly found years ago, [translationparty.com](http://translationparty.com).
 Being bored as I was, not even 5 hours later I had the bot up and running.
 (And that time includes time wasted on reddit, so it's not even that bad.)